queryluke/masseffect-5e-data/data/powers/beehive.md

       - altCasting:
           - length: 1
             unit: action
-          - length: 1
-            unit: reaction
-            reaction: After using remote deploy, when a creature enters this power's cone
 ---
 Draw and fire your antipersonnel cannon, colloquially called "the beehive".
 It ejects superheated shrapnel in a <me-distance length="15" adj/> cone, originating from you.
 Each creature caught in the blast must make Dexterity saving throw.
 The DC of this saving throw is